dzekelid/images/_listings/getty-images/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/images/master/_listings/getty-images/v3-videos-id-similar-get.md
-- name: Getty Images Download an image
+- name: Getty Images Download a video
-  description: "Use this endpoint to generate download URLs and related data for images
+  description: "Use this endpoint to generate download URLs and related data for videos
     you are authorized to download.\r\n\r\nMost product offerings have enforced periodic download limits such as monthly, weekly, and daily.
 When this operation executes, the count of allowed downloads is decremented by one for the product offering.